Virtual home design software

-Virtual home design software is a type of computer-aided design software intended to help architects, designers, and homeowners preview their design implementations on-the-fly.
-These products differ from traditional homeowner design software and other online design tools in that they use HTML5 to ensure that changes to the design occur rapidly.
-This category of software as a service puts an emphasis on usability, speed, and customization.
+Virtual home design software is a type of computer-aided design software intended to help architects, designers, and residents in homes preview their design implementations on-the-fly.
+It is a dynamic live floor plan or house plan for interior design.

+These products may differ from traditional homeowner design software and other online design tools in that they may use HTML5 to ensure dynamic previews of changes.
+This category of software as a service may put an emphasis on usability, speed, and customization.

 Background

-Homeowners, contractors, and architects use virtual home exterior design software to help visualize changes to designs.
+Residents, contractors, and architects use virtual home exterior design software to help visualize changes to designs.
 Since virtual home design suites that use HTML5 are able to rapidly propagate changes to the home design, users can A/B test designs much more efficiently than with previous iterations of online design software.

 Virtual home design software has found widespread usage among homeowners who have suffered property damage, as server-side, HTML5-based design software is ideal for homeowners who wish to see what certain products will look like on damaged areas of their houses.
+Many apps are aimed at use by non-professionals.
+Ikea have experimented with this technology and made various tools available online to the general public.

+Augmented reality has also been used.